keodom/microbit-tutorials/calming-leds-tutorial.md

 Let's start our calming LEDs animation with a single LED lighting up to tell us to start breathing in.
 Open the `||basic:Basic||` category in the Toolbox and grab a `||basic:show leds||`.
 Place it after the `||basic:pause||` block.
+Click on the square in the middle of the grid to turn on that led.

 ```blocks
 basic.forever(function (){